Manage data /Connect /

 # What next?

-After the sync events are successful, you need to generate an authentication token for the GraphQL API.
+After the sync events are successful, you need to generate an API token for the GraphQL API.
 Once you do that, you can access the data with the GraphQL sandbox or through the GraphQL API in your app.

 If the sync events are not successful, review our troubleshooting tips for support.